 Galanthus, commonly known as Snowdrop, is a genus of about 20 species of bulbous plants in the family Amaryllidaceae, native to Europe and the Middle East.

 These early spring emblems are one of the first bulbs to bloom in spring.
-Snowdrops are famous for their bell-shaped white flowers hanging down loosely giving the impression of modesty.
+Snowdrops are famous for their white, bell-shaped flowers which hang down loosely, giving the impression of modesty.

 The genus name comes from the Greek words “gala” (“milk”) and “anthos” (“flower”), in reference to its color.

-Snowdrops are a symbol of modesty, hope, purity and rebirth.
+Snowdrops are a symbol of modesty, hope, innocence, purity, rebirth and fertility.

 According to legend, when Adam and Eve were expelled from the Garden of Eden into a land of winter where no flowers blossomed and no birds sang, the angel took a handful of snowflakes and blew them.
 When snowflakes hit the ground, they sprang up into amazing white flowers – Snowdrops.

 The thermogenic plants are plants that produce their own heat in order to elevate temperature of surrounding air, which helps them to increase the rates of pollination and maintain stable tissue temperatures.
 This process is known as thermogenesis.

 Various sources say that Snowdrops are thermogenic, but there are no scientific studies to confirm this.